psphelan/psphelan.github.io/_posts/Ethics/2018-10-23-fear-and-loathing-2.markdown

 can viewed through [this link](http://media.khi.org/img/photos/2010/11/10/brazilian_warning_labels.jpg), hosted by the Kansas Health Institute).
 <br><br>
-<li>A deceased human fetus lying in an ashtray by cigarette butts.</li>
+<li>A deceased human fetus lying in an ashtray beside cigarette butts.</li>
 <li>A zombie-like female face revealed by looking through a cigarette pack.</li>
 <li>A gouged human head with torn scalp, abundant blood, and what appears to be visible brain.</li>
 <li>A gangrenous foot with a digit amputated.</li>